dsant005/AGENT-X/documentation/user_guide.md

-# Autonomous Generation and Exploration for Testing (Agent) and Agent-X User's Guide
+# AI Generation and Exploration in Test (Agent) and Agent-X User's Guide

 ## Overview